 - Woke at Work: How to Inject Your Values into Your Boring, Lame-Ass Job

 - Something Is Wrong in Personal Finance.
-Here’s How to Fix It.
+Here’s How To Make It More Inclusive.

 - The Biggest Threat to Black Wealth Is White Terrorism